scottfr/SystemsBook/Environment/environment.md

 ### Configuration ###

-This section is used to define how the primitive behaves during the simulation and is a little different for Stocks, Flows and Variables, though quite similar.
+This section is used to define how the primitive behaves during the simulation and is a little different for Stocks, Flows and Variables.
 The behavior is essentially controlled by an equation which is defined in terms of the variables connected to it.
 This is an initial value for a Stock.
-You may enter a short value into the field though if you click the down arrow in the right of the field the **Equation Editor** window will open.
+You may enter a short value into the field though if you click the down arrow in the right of the field the \u{Equation Editor} window will open.
 In this window you can define the formula that defines the behavior of the element.
-You can also open the **Equation Editor** for an element by mousing over the element and clicking on the **equals (=)** sign that appears.
+You can also open the \u{Equation Editor} for an element by mousing over the element and clicking on the \u{equals (=)} sign that appears.
 All the built in functions on the tabs at the bottom of the window have descriptions associated descriptions and examples.

 ![Figure 8.
 Equation Editor](02-im-5275b.png)

 [** Figure 8](http://www.insightmaker.com/insight/5275)

-Additionally in this section you define whether stocks can have negative values and whether flows can flow in both directions.
+Additionally in this section you define whether stocks can have negative values and whether flows can flow in one direction or both directions.
 We'll talk more about these options the first time we use them.

 ### User Interface ###

 It is in this segment of the configuration panel that you define a slider for an element, if there is to be one.
-You can define a sliders for Stocks, to define it's initial value and for Flows and for Variables.
+You can define a sliders for Stocks, Flows or Variables and use them to establish their value at the start of the simulation.
 Once you indicate there is to be a slider you then define the maximum and minimum values it may have, as well as the step size, how small are the variations allowed.
 If you leave the step size field blank then the slider can vary continuously.

 An element may have a slider or a formula though not both.
 Sliders override equations.
 If you enter an equation and it disappears check to see if there was a slider defined and it hasn't been turned off.